 Who can be a COVID Marshal

 - Be 16 years of age or over.

 - Complete the required training and keep records of the training to provide to an authorised officer on request.

 - Take reasonable steps to visually identify as a COVID Marshal.

 A COVID Marshal is required to:

-- Be present supervising prescribed operations at all times (except where the site operates for 24hrs where at all times means times of high patronage).
+- Be present at all times (except where the site operates for 24 hours where at all times means times of high patronage).

 A person conducting prescribed operations must ensure that the prescribed operations are supervised by a COVID Marshal.
 If a place is used for prescribed operations conducted by different people, the owner of the place, or the person with care, control and management of the place, must ensure that the prescribed operations at the place are supervised by a COVID Marshal in accordance with this clause.

 COVID Marshals have no formal authority and are not formal authorised persons.
 Where patrons, employees or staff are believed to be breaching COVID-19 Directions and have not followed the advice provided by the COVID Marshal, the Marshal is advised to contact South Australia Police on 131 444 to report the breach of the COVID-19 Directions.
 In the first instance it is the role of the Marshal to politely advise the person breaching the direction of their requirement and members of the public are asked to respectfully adhere to this instruction.
 Failing to follow the Emergency Management Directions is an offence.